-This isn’t just unsightly, but it can also harm the soil’s integrity, preventing future crop growth.
+This isn’t just unsightly and can also harm the soil’s integrity, preventing future crop growth.

 When working the soil, give it time to dry out a little.

-Double digging is indeed an old method of correcting poor soil aeration and drainage.
+Double digging is an old method of correcting poor soil aeration and drainage.

 Essentially, you scrape a column of soil layer of almost 1 foot, then tarp the dug earth.

-Then, using a spading fork, remove the dense layer of soil found beneath the topmost soil level in that hole.
+Then, using a spading fork, remove the dense layer beneath the topmost soil level in that hole.

-Continue this procedure till you come to the end of the garden, at which time you resupply the last trench with the saved soil from the tarp.
+Continue this procedure until you come to the end of the garden when you resupply the last trench with the saved soil from the tarp.

 Double digging may be a lot of labor, but you won’t need to repeat it once it’s completed.

 It’s also one technique to make a bed more conducive to root crops like carrots.